SADS Safe School 2013!

 Once you have taken the steps necessary to ensure the safety of your children, consider ordering another SSS kit to take to another school in your community.
 These helpful materials will spread awareness and protect other children at risk.

-If you have any questions about keeping your child safe this school year, please contact Anne Maurer, Director of Family Support, at Anne@sads.org or 1-800-STOP-SAD.
+If you have any questions about keeping your child safe this school year, please contact Jenny Hoggard, Family Support Coordinator, at Jenny@sads.org or 1-800-STOP-SAD.
 Thank you for your generous support!

 What the SADS Foundation Recommends: